 Environmental policy made its way onto the political agenda in the 1970s and has remained a salient set of issues.
-With its legacy as a high-energy consuming industrial economy, Sweden has a long way to go, but the data suggest its environmental policy is working.
-Indeed, CO2 emissions are decreasing, bio-diversity is improving and its ecological footprint, while still high, is slowly decreasing.
-Moreover, the government is gradually shifting towards an increase in "green taxes."
+With its legacy as a high-energy consuming industrial economy, Sweden certainly has a long way to go, but the data suggest its environmental policy is working.
+Indeed, CO2 emissions are decreasing, biodiversity is improving and its ecological footprint, while still high, is slowly decreasing.
+Moreover, governments of both center-right and leftist-green orientation are gradually shifting toward an increase in "green taxes".
 In addition, environmental policy is an integrated component of the larger project of restructuring the economy and making it more environmentally friendly.
-It is also noteworthy that the Green Party, as a pivotal party in parliament during the period under review, was working to strengthen environmental policies considerably.
-Nevertheless, Sweden's continued use of nuclear energy is still a highly contested issue, as discussed in the 2011 report.